Vild/InvadorsFromSpace/diary.md

 * Added detection of projectiles hitting other entities.
 * Added out-of-bounds semi-transparent borders
 * Changes the sizes of entities, to work better in the limited 1000x1000 space

+## 18/12 - 3h

+* TestGuy -> MissAlice
+* Reworked how MissAlice workes
+* Added alot of MissAlice at the top at the screen
+* MissAlice now has animations for everything
+* MrBob and MissAlice scale is now 3 instead of 5